asgersvenning/bachelor/README.md

   )
 #> `summarise()` has grouped output by 'INVYR'.
 You can override using the `.groups` argument.

+## Aggregate level 1 ecoregions to the inbuilt aggregation grid.
+## Simplify with sf::st_simplify (dTolerance = 2500) for a massive speedup.
 EPA_level1 <- ecoregionsToGrid(grid = aggregationGrid, level = 1, simplify = 2500)
 #> Warning: attribute variables are assumed to be spatially constant throughout all
 #> geometries

+## Calculate sample & proportion weighted mean and standard deviation for each ecoregion.
 EPA_level1 %>%
   select(ID, L1_KEY, proportion) %>%
   full_join(FIA_shannonEntropy, by = "ID") %>%